Abraham-ch/Air-quality-module/README.md

 |          T_DO          	| SDO(MISO) 	|
 |          T_IRQ         	|    D27    	|

-#### Conexiones BME - SCD40 - ESP32
+#### Connections BME - SCD40 - ESP32
-Para la configuración de nuestro dispositivo, tenemos que tener en cuenta que el módulo que utilizamos es el ESP32 DEVIKIT V1, teniendo unicamente disponibles los pines 21 y 22 como SDA y SCL respectivamente para el protocolo de comunicación I2C.
+For configuring our device, we need to consider that the module we are using is the ESP32 DEVKIT V1, with only pins 21 and 22 available as SDA and SCL respectively for the I2C communication protocol.

 | BME280 	| SCD40 	| ESP32 	|
 |:-----:	|:-----:	|:-----:	|